-12010 ACR-EULAR classification criteria can support early diagnosis.
-2The treatment target is clinical remission according to ACR-EULAR definition or, if remission is unlikely to be achievable, at least low disease activity; the target should be reached after 6 months, but therapy should be adapted or changed if no sufficient improvement is seen after 3 months.
-3"Methotrexate should be part of the first treatment strategy"; while combination therapy of csDMARDs is not preferred by the Task Force, starting with methotrexate does not exclude its use in combination with other csDMARDs.
-4TNF-inhibitors (adalimumab, certolizumab, etanercept, golimumab, infliximab, including EMA/FDA approved bsDMARDs), abatacept, IL-6-inhibitors, or rituximab; in patients who cannot use csDMARDs as comedication, IL6-inhibitors and tsDMARDs have some advantages.
-5Current practice would be to start with a bDMARD (in combination with MTX or another csDMARD) because of the long-term experience compared with tsDMARDs (lak-inhibitors).
-6The most frequently used combination comprises methotrexate, sulfasalazine and hydroxychloroquine.
-7Dose reduction or interval increase can be safely done with all bDMARDs with little risk of flares; stopping is associated with high flare rates; most but not all patients can recapture their good state upon re-institution of the same bDMARD.
-8Efficacy and safety of bDMARDs after lak-inhibitor failure is unknown; also, efficacy and safety of an IL-6 pathway inhibitor after another one has failed is currently unknown.
-9Efficacy and safety of a Jak-inhibitor after insufficient response to a previous Jak-inhibitor is unknown.
+2010 ACR-EULAR classification criteria can support early diagnosis.
+The treatment target is clinical remission according to ACR-EULAR definition or, if remission is unlikely to be achievable, at least low disease activity; the target should be reached after 6 months, but therapy should be adapted or changed if no sufficient improvement is seen after 3 months.
+"Methotrexate should be part of the first treatment strategy"; while combination therapy of csDMARDs is not preferred by the Task Force, starting with methotrexate does not exclude its use in combination with other csDMARDs.
+TNF-inhibitors (adalimumab, certolizumab, etanercept, golimumab, infliximab, including EMA/FDA approved bsDMARDs), abatacept, IL-6-inhibitors, or rituximab; in patients who cannot use csDMARDs as comedication, IL6-inhibitors and tsDMARDs have some advantages.
+Current practice would be to start with a bDMARD (in combination with MTX or another csDMARD) because of the long-term experience compared with tsDMARDs (lak-inhibitors).
+The most frequently used combination comprises methotrexate, sulfasalazine and hydroxychloroquine.
+Dose reduction or interval increase can be safely done with all bDMARDs with little risk of flares; stopping is associated with high flare rates; most but not all patients can recapture their good state upon re-institution of the same bDMARD.
+Efficacy and safety of bDMARDs after Jak-inhibitor failure is unknown; also, efficacy and safety of an IL-6 pathway inhibitor after insufficient response to a previous Jak-inhibitor is unknown; also, efficacy and safety of an IL-6 pathway inhibitor after insufficient response to a previous Jak-inhibitor is unknown; also, efficacy and safety of an IL-6 pathway inhibitor after insufficient response to a previous Jak-inhibitor is unknown; also, efficacy and safety of an IL-6 pathway inhibitor is unknown; also, efficacy and safety of an IL-6 pathway inhibitor is unknown; also, efficacy and safety of an IL-6 pathway inhibitor is unknown; also, efficacy and sa